-I am writing this based on my experience of running a UK self-catering business that took all it’s booking through it’s online presence and also as the owner of the UK Beaches Guide.
+I am writing this based on my many years in the IT industry, experience of running a UK self-catering business that took all it’s booking through it’s online presence and also as the owner of the Coast Radar.

 Lets first look at the website itself.

 I am not going to go into how to create a site but just bring to light a few important topics that if missed will reduce your impact.

 How many times have you visited a web site and clicked straight off?
 Think about what turned you off – too busy a layout, hard to scan read, no contact details, confusing navigation, not display on a tablet or mobile, ugly graphics, dated or just unprofessional?